La Païva

 Esther Lachmann (/fr/; better known as La Païva (/fr/); 7 May 1819 – 21 January 1884) was a French courtesan.
 She was also an investor, architecture patron and a jewel collector.

-Rising from modest circumstances in her native Russia to becoming one of the more infamous women in mid-19th-century France to marrying one of Europe's richest men, Lachmann maintained a noted literary salon out of Hôtel de la Païva, her luxurious mansion at 25 avenue des Champs-Elysées in Paris.
-Completed in 1866, it exemplified the opulent taste of the Second Empire, and since 1904, it has been the headquarters of the Travellers Club.
+From modest circumstances in her native Russia, she gained fame in mid-19th-century France and married one of Europe's richest men.
+She maintained a literary salon out of Hôtel de la Païva, her mansion at 25 avenue des Champs-Elysées in Paris.
+Completed in 1866, it was regarded as exemplifying the opulent taste of the Second Empire and, since 1904, it has been the headquarters of the Travellers Club of Paris.

 Lachmann also inspired the character of the promiscuous, traitorous spy Césarine ("a strange, morbid, monstrous creature") in Alexandre Dumas, fils's 1873 play La Femme de Claude.

 Early life

 Born in Moscow, Russia, Esther Lachmann was the daughter of Martin Lachmann, a weaver, and his wife, the former Anna Amalie Klein, who were Jewish and of Polish descent.

 On 11 August 1836, age 17, Lachmann married Antoine François Hyacinthe Villoing, a tailor (died Paris, June 1849).
 They had one son, Antoine (1837-1862), who died while he was in medical school.